inpsyde/agb-connector/readme.txt

 = Setting the automatic transfer of legal texts =

 To set the transfer of the legal texts, go to *Settings => AGB Connector*.
-1. Generate the API-Token by clicking “Regenerate”.
+1. Generate the API-Token by clicking *Regenerate*.
 2. Assign a page of your WordPress-installation to each legal text.
 Eventually, you need to create these pages first.
 3. Save your settings.
 4. First, the legal texts need to be configured in the clients’ portal of “IT-Recht Kanzlei München”.
 Then, you set up the data interface by indicating the Shop-URL and the API-Token.
 Once after the installation, you need to transfer the texts manually.
 After that, amendments of the legal texts are transferred automatically. (see screenshots.)